And today I want to talk to you about how to craft the best Shopify product web page.

 The really important thing here that most people kind of just cut corners on and that is they’ll get a supplier it doesn’t matter if they’re Chinese or a US-based wholesaler, whatever they just copy and paste the description straight from their website onto their own.

-And that is just a recipe for failure because usually those descriptions are very feature-based and not benefit based and the English isn’t always great and you’re just going to be the same as everyone else.
+And that is just a recipe for failure because usually those descriptions are very feature-based and not benefit-based and the English aren’t always great and you’re just going to be the same as everyone else.